-What To See in Hong Kong – Big Buddha in Hong Kong Lantau Island
+Things To Do in Hong Kong – Big Buddha in Hong Kong Lantau Island

-If you are wondering What To See In Hong Kong that is a Must, it is the Big Buddha in Hong Kong Lantau Island, also known as Tian Tan Buddha, is an amazing sight to behold!
+If you are wondering Things To Do In Hong Kong that is a Must, it is the Big Buddha in Hong Kong Lantau Island, also known as Tian Tan Buddha, is an amazing sight to behold!
 It is so huge that it can be seen from an airplane as it approaches Hong Kong International Airport.

 During our last Hong Kong vacation, of course we simply must visit this awesome and magnificent Buddha image!
 We were really eager and excited about this day trip to the island that also has many attractions such as the Po Lin Monastery, the monastery’s vegetarian restaurant, the Wisdom Path, and more.

 At that time, we were staying at Residence G Hong Kong (by Hotel G).
 It was a very nice Boutique Lifestyle Hotel.
 We will share about that in another blog post soon.
 (So do sign up for our newsletter to receive updates)

 So, we had to travel from Residence G Hong Kong, which is located in Kowloon, to Big Buddha in Hong Kong Lantau Island.